As I mentioned in my last article, below are things a Diversity Visa selectee must be aware of and do BEFORE submitting their DS-260.

 Considering the above, is rushing to submit your DS-260 worth it?
-Rushing into submitting the form could actually cause you more harm than good.
+Rushing into submitting the form could cause you more harm than good in some cases.
 As a prudent applicant, be sure to submit your DS-260 after considering these things.

 And after submitting . . .